facebookCan You Afford Cancer Treatment? An Insight On The True Cost Of Cancer Treatment In Singapore

 While my relative was lucky enough to have her treatment covered by insurance, the elderly couple beside me was not so fortunate.

-The man, in his seventies, was passing whatever debit card he can find in his wallet, just to have them all rejected by the system.
+In his seventies, the man passed whatever debit card he could find in his wallet just to have them all rejected by the system.

 Just to have the lady at the counter shake her head and apologise.